fieldtrip/fieldtrip/realtime/siemens/readme.txt

 with "d" will always be parsed as a double precision value.

-If you need to write your own protocol file (E:\image\mrprot.txt), the most important ingedrients are the following lines: alTR = 2900000 lContrasts = 5 sKSpace.lBaseResolution = 64
+If you need to write your own protocol file (E:\image\mrprot.txt), the most important ingredients are the following lines: alTR = 2900000 lContrasts = 5 sKSpace.lBaseResolution = 64